-Many times the person affected (and their loved ones) easily dismiss these symptoms as simply part of aging.
+Many times the person affected (and their loved ones) easily dismiss these symptoms as simply mild cognitive impairment and part of aging.
 But I urge you to not be so casual about any of these events, especially if they are occurring multiple times.

 A clip from the movie Away From Her beautifully demonstrates how subtle the early signs of dementia can be.

-In my personal experience, as long as anyone with dementia is able to keep to a structured schedule – they can normally live alone as long as the disease remains in the initial, mild stage.
+In my personal experience as an occupational therapist, as long as older people with dementia are able to keep to a structured schedule, they can normally live alone as long as the disease remains in the initial, mild stage.

-I would, however, recommend to add safety features to their home environment such as…
+It is, however, a good idea to add certain devices to their home environment to increase the person’s safety, such as…

 - A medical alert device might work if they are able to remember to use it and how to use it.